TarunMondal1998/Heart-Disease-Predictor/README.md

 ## Models with accuracy:
 1. Logistic Regression: with an accuracy of 82.14%
 2. XGBoost Classifier: with an accuracy of 99.03%
-3. MLP CClassifier: with an accuracy of 85.06%
+3. MLP Classifier: with an accuracy of 85.06%

 ## Application demo: